xou816/slack-components/README.md

 Why state matters
 -----------------

-Given a previous render of a component tree (such as the `original_message` sometimes provided by Slack) and a previous state (saved in our callback ID, remember?), we are able to efficiently rebuild the tree (read: our message)... but more on that later.
+Given a previous render of a component tree (such as the `original_message` sometimes provided by Slack) and a previous state (saved in our callback ID), we are able to efficiently rebuild the tree (read: our message)... but more on that later.

 Interactions
 ============